-Regulated Qualifications Qualification Units Badge of Excellence Quality Endorsed Units Qualifications on the Ofqual register or Access to HE Diplomas regulated by QAA Units that sit within a regulated qualification that can be counted towards a regulated qualification Quality mark accrediting your education/training against Open Awards Standards of Excellence Bespoke units that do not form part of a regulated qualification Externally regulated (Ofqual or QAA) √ √ External accreditation of education and training ✓ √ √ √ Robust quality assurance √ \checkmark √ √ Requires learner assessment and verification √ √ √ Quality assures individual learner outcomes √ √ √ External review of programme materials and planning √ Learner receives a certificate ✓ \checkmark √ √ Flexible delivery methods ✓ √ √ √ Expert support to tailor Provision ✓ √ √ ✓ Access to training for your team √ √ √ √
+Regulated Qualifications Qualification Units Badge of Excellence Quality Endorsed Units Qualifications on the Ofqual register, QiW database or Access to HE Diplomas regulated by QAA Units that sit within a regulated qualification that can be counted towards a regulated qualification Quality mark accrediting your education/training against Open Awards Standards of Excellence Bespoke units that do not form part of a regulated qualification Externally regulated (Ofqual, QiW or QAA) √ √ External accreditation of education and training ✓ √ √ √ Robust quality assurance √ √ √ $\checkmark$ Requires learner assessment and verification √ √ √ Quality assures individual learner outcomes √ √ $\checkmark$ External review of programme materials and planning √ Learner receives a certificate √ √ √ √ Flexible delivery methods √ √ √ √ Expert support to tailor Provision √ √ √ √ Access to training for your team √ √ √ √

-Please note, separate guidance for the delivery of our Access to HE Diplomas or Badge of Excellence Quality Mark is available via our website.
+Please note, units can be delivered as micro credentials or packaged as part of a larger course.
+There is separate guidance for the delivery of our Access to HE Diplomas or Badge of Excellence Quality Mark is available via our website.